EOSC-CZ/sablona-dokumentace/NMA-en/technical-documentation/infrastructure.md

 For sensitive data, encrypted buckets can be used on the client side, ensuring that even the storage manager does not have access to the data.
 Client-side encryption also secures data transmission over the network, protecting it from being decrypted in case of eavesdropping.

-Data storage services are certified compliant with information security management system standard ČSN EN ISO/IEC 27001:2014.
+Data storage and cluster services are certified compliant with information security management system standard ČSN EN ISO/IEC 27001:2014.

 [Read more on data infrastructure in e-Infra documentation](https://docs.du.cesnet.cz/en/docs/introduction/introduction)